-We have used and may use a portion of our unrestricted cash, which at March 31, 2019 and December 31, 2018 was \$299,429,000 and \$54,931,000, respectively, and net proceeds from the Asset Sale that close subsequent to March 31, 2019 to repay balances on certain of the Company's indebtedness.
-Upon completion of the Program to Unlock Embedded Value in Our Portfolio and Improve Trading Liquidity of Our Common Stock, we expect to continue to have substantial unrestricted cash and or borrowing capacity.
+We have used a portion of our unrestricted cash and net proceeds from the Asset Sale to repay balances on certain of the Company's indebtedness.
+Upon completion of the Program to Unlock Embedded Value in Our Portfolio and Improve Trading Liquidity of Our Common Stock, we expect to continue to have substantial borrowing capacity.

-We currently have substantial unrestricted cash and borrowing capacity, and may finance our future activities through one or more of the following methods: (i) offerings of shares of Common Stock, Preferred Stock, senior unsecured securities, and or other equity and debt securities; (ii) credit facilities and term loans; (iii) the addition of senior recourse or non-recourse debt using target acquisitions as well as existing assets as collateral; (iv) the sale of existing assets; and or (v) cash flows from operations.
+We currently have substantial borrowing capacity, and may finance our future activities through one or more of the following methods: (i) offerings of shares of Common Stock, Preferred Stock, senior unsecured securities, and or other equity and debt securities; (ii) credit facilities and term loans; (iii) the addition of senior recourse or non-recourse debt using target acquisitions as well as existing assets as collateral; (iv) the sale of existing assets; and or (v) cash flows from operations.

-Our long-term liquidity needs will consist primarily of funds necessary for acquisitions of assets, development or repositioning of properties, capital expenditures, refinancing of indebtedness, SBA 7(a) loan originations, paying distributions on our Preferred Stock or any other preferred stock we may issue, redemption of our Preferred Stock (if we choose, or are required, to pay the redemption price in cash instead of in shares of our Common Stock) and distributions on our Common Stock.
+Our long-term liquidity needs will consist primarily of funds necessary for acquisitions of assets, development or repositioning of properties, capital expenditures, refinancing of indebtedness, SBA 7(a) loan originations, paying distributions on our Preferred Stock or any other preferred stock we may issue, repurchase and or redemption of our Preferred Stock (if we choose, or are required, to pay the redemption price in cash instead of in shares of our Common Stock) and distributions on our Common Stock.
 We may not have sufficient funds on hand or may not be able to obtain additional financing to cover all of these long-term cash requirements.
 The nature of our business, and the requirements imposed by REIT rules that we distribute a substantial majority of our REIT taxable income on an annual basis in the form of dividends, may cause us to have substantial liquidity needs over the long-term.
 We will seek to satisfy our long-term liquidity needs through one or more of the methods described in the immediately preceding paragraph.
 These sources of funding may not be available on attractive terms or at all.
 If we cannot obtain additional funding for our long-term liquidity needs, our assets may generate lower cash flows or decline in value, or both, which may cause us to sell assets at a time when we would not otherwise do so and could have a material adverse effect on our business, financial condition, results of operations, cash flow or our ability to satisfy our debt service obligations or to maintain our level of distributions on our Common Stock or Preferred Stock.

-Available Borrowings, Cash Balances and Capital Resources
+Available Borrowings and Cash Balances

 We have typically financed our capital needs through offerings of shares of Preferred Stock, long-term secured mortgages, unsecured term loan facilities, unsecured or secured short-term credit facilities, and cash flows from operations.
-As of March 31, 2019 and December 31, 2018, we had total indebtedness, exclusive of debt included in liabilities associated with assets held for sale, net, of \$165,550,000 and \$588,671,000, respectively.
-As of May 6, 2019, March 31, 2019 and December 31, 2018, \$0, \$0 and \$130,000,000, respectively, was outstanding under our revolving credit facility and approximately \$226,000,000, \$226,000,000 and \$91,000,000, respectively, was available for future borrowings.
+As of June 30, 2019 and December 31, 2018, we had total indebtedness, exclusive of debt included in liabilities associated with assets held for sale, net, of \$162,337,000 and \$588,671,000, respectively.
+As of August 6, 2019, June 30, 2019 and December 31, 2018, \$0, \$0 and \$130,000,000, respectively, was outstanding under our revolving credit facility and approximately \$210,000,000, \$210,000,000 and \$91,000,000, respectively, was available for future borrowings.